Free Legal Resources for Handling Debt Lawsuits - Legal References

 Handling a Lawsuit Filed Against You by a Debt Collector

-- Process Service Requirements Listed by State - Service of process is a privilege set forth by our Constitution.
+- Process Service Requirements by State - Service of process is a privilege set forth by our Constitution.
 If you have been served a lawsuit, here is a state-by-state listing of the requirements of proper service to make sure you were properly served.

 - How a Lawsuit Works - This article has an excellent overview of the litigation process and the basic concepts of a civil lawsuit.
 There is also an easy to follow flow chart diagram showing the steps you would go through during a lawsuit.

-- Use Affirmative Defenses in Your Answer - When you are answering the allegations in a complaint against you, make sure to include affirmative defenses as part of your filing.
+- Affirmative Defenses in Your Answer - When you are answering the allegations in a complaint against you, make sure to include affirmative defenses as part of your filing.
 These are very useful in possibly getting the case dismissed in court.

-- How to File a Motion to Strike - Part of fighting the lawsuit filed against you, is learning how to file a Motion to Strike the Plaintiff's Affidavit of Debt.
+- File a Motion to Strike - Part of fighting the lawsuit filed against you, is learning how to file a Motion to Strike the Plaintiff's Affidavit of Debt.
 This tool can be the difference between winning and losing your case in court.

 - Account Stated vs Written Contract Defenses - This article explains the two different ways you can enter into an agreement with a credit card company and how these will come into play during litigation.